-- In busy dining halls it may work better to avoid the busiest times, if you can.
-The staff will have more time to attend to your requests, and to answer any questions you might have as you’re selecting food options.
+- Avoid the busiest times in dining halls if you can.
+The staff will have more time to attend to your requests and to answer any questions you might have as you’re selecting food options.

 - Hard boiled eggs (still in shell)

 - Wrapped/packaged gluten-free muffins or protein bars

 - Single serve bags of chips or other gluten-free snack items